trustbloc/docs/readthedocs/source/orb/system/database.md

 The _cas_ database stores content addressable objects.
 This database is only used if Orb is configured with the [local](../parameters.html#cas-type) CAS type.

-### did-anchor
+### didanchor

-The _did-anchor_ database stores the latest anchor hash of a DID suffix.
+The _didanchor_ database stores the latest anchor hash of a DID suffix.

 ### ldcontexts